Where are you located?

 I'm interested in religion and politics in the United States.
 Do you have suggestions on how I can learn more?

 We encourage you to see the “resources” section of this website to learn more about the topics of religion and politics and the work being done here at the Center.
-Please consider attending an upcoming event that features a professor or expert in a field related to the intersection of religion and politics.
+Please consider attending an upcoming event that features a professor or public figure in a field related to the intersection of religion and politics.
+Our online journal, Religion & Politics, is another source of information.

 How do I get in touch with Senator Danforth?

 Senator John C. Danforth does not keep an office here at the Center.
-You are welcome to send a message to our general email box at email@example.com and we will gladly forward it.
+You are welcome to send a message to our general email box at firstname.lastname@example.org and we will gladly forward it to his law office.

 I'm a member of the media.
 Can you put me in touch with one of your professors for a piece I'm working on?

 Feel free to directly contact the professor with whom you’d like to speak.
-They will respond if they are interested and available.
-For more information and contact information on individuals, please see the “people” section of our website.
-Otherwise, please send an email with as much information as possible about your request to firstname.lastname@example.org.
+They will respond based on their interest and availability.
+For more information and contact information of specific individuals, please see the “people” section of our website.
+Otherwise, please send an email with as much information as possible (including deadline/timeframe for response) about your request to email@example.com.